Pluies/k8s/README.md

 a ConfigMap gets applied before the Deployment that relies on it, regardless of whether it's before it in the file or not).

-Helm 2 used to require a server-side component, Tiller, which was a bit heavy.
-Thankfully, Helm 3 did away with Tiller, and we can now manage everything through Helm!

 To install things:

 - Create the namespaces: